-Treatment plans vary according to the severity of the condition.
+Moreover, treatment plans vary according to the severity of the condition.
 An estimated 80 percent of people with Morton’s neuroma are successfully treated non-operatively.
-Surgery may be recommended for patients who do not experience relief from nonsurgical treatments.
-Mild to moderate neuromas are usually treated with the following options:
+Physicians may recommend surgery to patients who do not experience relief from nonsurgical treatments.
+You can usually treat mild to moderate neuromas with the following options:

 • Icing the affected area to reduce swelling